What Happens if the At-Fault Driver Has No Insurance in Minnesota?

 transparent stars icon

-What Is the Minnesota No-Fault Insurance System?
+Is Minnesota a No-Fault State?

 Minnesota Minimum Insurance Coverage Requirements